-The real estate market has heated up again, and in most of Silicon Valley it is once again a hot seller’s market, and that means that often there are multiple offers, overbids, and sales with no contingencies.
+The real estate market in Silicon Valley is a hot seller’s market, and that means that often there are multiple offers, overbids, and sales with no contingencies.
+(I would say it’s the most overheated market I’ve seen in my 28 year career.)
 Some buyers may get it on the first attempt, but many are bidding over and over – why do they keep losing out on multiple offers?

 Over the course of my career, I have noticed that often there is a consistent “spread” of offers.
 Most of the time, there’s a pack or band of offers at about the same level, sometimes 10% or more over list price, then a couple higher that that, and maybe one or two (once in awhile 3) at the top of the heap in terms of both price and terms which are attractive to the seller.